Our Nurse Practitioners

 Michael Vicioso, CPNP

-Mike is a certified pediatric nurse holistic practitioner who completed his training at California State University, Long Beach.
+Mike is a certified pediatric holistic nurse practitioner who completed his training at California State University, Long Beach.
 Mike believes that caring for a patient involves more than curing disease.
-Rather, he believes that wellness encompasses the whole person: mind, body, and spirit.
+Rather, he believes that wellness encompasses the whole person: mind, body and spirit.
 With children, in particular, caring includes incorporating the family as well as the child’s environment.

 Mike started his career as a pediatric nurse at the Children’s Hospital, Los Angeles (CHLA), where he worked as a Pediatric Neurology nurse, as a researcher and clinic nurse.
 There, he helped establish the protocols for Diastat, a pediatric epilepsy medicine.